10 Shear Loading in Beams

 A = Area above (or below) point of interest [m2, in.2]

-In Section 8.1 we performed this calculation relative to some convenient reference axis in order to determine the location of the centroid of an area (such as in Example 8.3).
-Ai represents the area of each composite part and yi represents the distance from the reference axis to the centroid of each composite part.
+In Section 8.1 we performed this calculation relative to some convenient reference axis to determine the location of the centroid of an area (such as in Example 8.3).
+Ai represents the area of each composite part, and yi represents the distance from the reference axis to the centroid of each composite part.

 To calculate the first moment of area around an axis, first draw a line through this axis.
 We may choose to use either the area above this axis or the area below it, whichever is simpler.
 The answer will be the same either way.
-Break this area down into composite parts (if necessary) and apply \(Q=\sum y_i A_i\) where Ai is the area of each composite part and yi is the perpendicular distance between the centroid of the overall cross-section and the centroid of each composite part.
-Note that we must first find the location of the centroid of the overall cross-section in order to measure this distance.
+Break down this area into composite parts (if necessary) and apply \(Q=\sum y_i A_i\), where Ai is the area of each composite part and yi is the perpendicular distance between the overall centroid of the cross-section and the centroid of each composite part.
+Note that to measure this distance we must first find the location of the overall centroid of the cross-section.
+Figure 10.2 illustrates this process for finding Q at the neutral axis and at another axis for two different cross-sections.

 Example 10.1 demonstrates this process to find the first moment of area around the neutral axis of a T cross-section.
 This example is solved twice, once using the area below the neutral axis and once using the area above.